The Real Estate Law Review: Russia

 iii Tax implications of acquiring an interest in property

-Generally, commercial property transactions are subject to VAT (at rate of 20 per cent).
+Generally, commercial property transactions are subject to VAT (at a rate of 20 per cent).
 Currently, the sale of land and residential property transactions are not subject to VAT.

 The sale of shares of a company by its foreign parent entity is subject to withholding tax in Russia if the assets of this company directly or indirectly consist of more than 50 per cent of real estate located in Russia and of derivative financial instruments from these shares, with the exception of shares in circulation.